 But, on the flip side, many brands will be interested in a partnership, so keep that in mind.
 You really need to stay positive and be optimistic about your expectations here.

 Now, like I mentioned before, it’s so important to have a strategy here.
+If there’s any key takeaways in learning how to get brand deals, it’s this.
 So, once you’ve researched and emailed a brand make sure to add all the info to your spreadsheet.

 On a side note, if you need a pre-designed spreadsheet, I uploaded one to the resource center inside the Member’s Area so feel free to print that so you can use it to keep track of all your brand opportunities.